Nico-92/strata3_eir/README.md

 Git and production flow
 -------------------------------------------------

-In this case i put inside the git repo also the src folder, because I use that repo to serve the app at https://strata3-eir.herokuapp.com/ .
+In this case i put inside the git repo also the src folder, because I use the repo for serving the app at https://strata3-eir.herokuapp.com/ .
 But in a real case I don't need to put the src in git, because the view folder is enough.
-The src will be created running gulp tasks on the server.
+Gulp will create the src folder on the server.
-Moreover or the js should be combined in one minified js.
+Moreover the js should be combined in one minified js.